rDybing/webTest/README.md

 A small tool to test that ones IP, TLS and DNS settings for ones little API/Web server is up and running properly.

-Edit tlsName.json with full path to your TLS private and public keys.
-Edit outboundIP.json with the private IP of the server on the LAN.
-Ensure port 443 is forwarded to this address.
+Edit config.json with full path to your TLS private and public keys.
+Set the 'Local' flag to false if server is supposed to be exposed to the interwebs.

 Build and run.
 Then point browser towards your DNS for this server using `https://<your_IP/DNS>/`.
 If all succeeds, you should get a return similar to this: